Hip Replacement London2024-12-03T17:02:21+00:00

 A short stem hip replacement uses a shorter femoral implant (in comparison to the longer stems used in traditional THR).
 The acetabulum (socket) is replaced as normal with a bearing suitable to the patient.

-Mr Stafford uses MiniHip™ and Trifit™, which are both clinically proven, bone-conserving implants.
+Mr Stafford often uses MiniHip™ and Trifit™, which are both clinically proven, bone-conserving implants.
 Its shape provides a natural fit inside the femur and a better distribution of the load compared with some conventional femoral stems.
 This improves revision options for patients who may need further treatment in later life.

 Uncemented